brueggemann-lab/bacteriocins_IceKen_2022/README.md

 # bacteriocins_IceKen_2022

-Investigating the distribution of bacteriocin biosynthetic gene clusters in pneumococcal genomes recovered from Iceland and Kenya.
+Investigating the distribution of bacteriocin biosynthetic gene clusters in *Streptococcus pneumoniae* genomes recovered from Iceland and Kenya.

 ~Citation here~